drorlab/pensa/CONTRIBUTING.md

 ## Code Licensing

-We are in the (slow) process of transitioning the license of the **PENSA** project to [MIT] (see https://github.com/r-PENSA/hySpc.skeleton/issues/8).
-By contributing, you understand and agree that your work becomes the part of the **PENSA** project and you grant permission to the **PENSA** project to  license your contribution under the [GNU GPL v3](https://github.com/cbeleites/PENSA/blob/master/LICENSE) or a compatible license and/or under the [MIT license](https://opensource.org/licenses/MIT) or a compatible license.
+License of **PENSA** project to is MIT license.
+By contributing, you understand and agree that your work becomes the part of the **PENSA** project and you grant permission to the **PENSA** project to  license your contribution under the [MIT license](https://opensource.org/licenses/MIT) or a compatible license.

 ## Reporting Bugs and Submitting Suggestions